google/skia-buildbot/perf/CHECKLIST.md

 buckets I've found the easiest thing to do is give the requester privileges to the `skia-public` project (for an hour) and have them run the above command.

-## 7. Create a Service account for your instance
+## 7. Create a GCP Service account for your instance

 Create a CL like [this one](https://critique.corp.google.com/cl/568682178) to create a service account.
 Make sure it's in the correct project.